tepperly/QSO-Party/server/READMEdev.txt

 Now run bundler to make sure you have all the needed Ruby GEMS bundle install

+Now make sure that database is uptodate, run migrations rake db:migrate

 Todo: create a "STABLE" branch or tag so that following tests can have an expected result.

 Run Rspec tests
+   rake spec
+   # or optionally directly invoke with:
    rspec

 Run Cucumber tests
+   rake features
+   # or optionally directly invoke with:
    cucumber

 Note: level of pass/failure for the two sets of tests may vary.